hexagontk/hexagon/readme.md

 ## Quick Start

+You can clone a starter project ([Gradle Starter] or [Maven Starter]).
+Or you can create a project from scratch following these steps:

 1. Configure [Kotlin] in [Gradle][Setup Gradle] or [Maven][Setup Maven].
 2. Setup the [JCenter] repository (follow the link and click on the `Set me up!` button).
 3. Add the dependency: